-Your information will be shared internally between teams, i.e. shared with the Safeguarding Team if necessary and also externally, i.e. Police, Social Services, Education, your GP, etc. This is to ensure that adult and children’s safeguarding matters are managed appropriately.
+Your information will be shared internally between teams, eg shared with the Safeguarding Team if necessary and also externally, eg Police, Social Services, Education, your GP, etc. This is to ensure that adult and children’s safeguarding matters are managed appropriately.
 Access to identifiable information will be shared in some limited circumstances where it’s legally required for the safety of individuals concerned.

 Your information will be shared, for the purposes of providing direct care, with other NHS and Non-NHS Provider organisations.
-These will include organisations such as other acute hospitals, mental health trusts, community healthcare providers, GPs and ambulance services.
-For safety reasons the information shared will always identify you however, the Trust will endeavour to always ensure that you or your next of kin are aware of the information being shared and why.
+These will include organisations such as other Acute Hospitals, Mental Health Hospitals, Community Healthcare providers, General Practitioners and Ambulance Services.
+For Safety reasons the information shared will always identify you however the Trust will endeavor to always ensure that you or your Next of Kin are aware of the information being shared and why.

-Additionally, we may need to share your NHS number with Clinical Commissioning Groups (CCGs) including the North of England Commissioning Support Unit, who process requests on behalf of the CCGs that we work with, for the purpose of having funding approved for certain procedures.
+Additionally, we may need to share your NHS number with the NHS North East and North Cumbria Integrated Care Board (ICB) including the North of England Commissioning Support Unit, who process requests on behalf of the ICB that we work with, for the purpose of having funding approved for certain procedures.
 No other patient identifier is included other than your NHS number during this process.
 This information is processed under Article 6(e): performance of a public task/ official functions and; Article 9(h) provision of health or social care or treatment.
 Without sharing this information we may be unable to offer you certain procedures or treatment that you have been referred to us for.

-Your confidential healthcare Information will only be shared where there is a legal basis for doing so, including:
+Your confidential healthcare Information will only be shared where there is a legal basis for doing so.

-Where information is being shared for a direct care purposes and you have been informed of the sharing.
+Where information is being shared for a direct care purpose and you have been informed of the sharing

 Where permission to share your information without consent has been authorised by the Confidentiality Advisory Group of the Health Research Authority (HRA CAG) under Section 251 of the 2006 NHS Act.